Haaroon/haaroon.github.io/index.md

 For my industrial year I worked as a full time technical analyst at [Goldman Sachs](http://www.goldmansachs.com/) where I delivered multiple projects into production.

+And even before this:
+Well, I was studying at school, playing video games, hacking game consoles, wrote a Call of duty zombies map, and above all else, enjoyed a life completely oblivious to the complexities and evilness of the world.

 # Publications